rrostt/hassio-backup-s3/README.md

 # Hassio Addon for Backing up to S3 Bucket

+Add-on for uploading backups of your Home Assistant configs to AWS S3.

+## Usage

 Save files in /addons/buckets3 on your hassio machine.

 Under the Add-on Store tab in the Hass.io view in HA you'll find the addon under Local add-ons.